 We encourage you to closely review your payment card account statements for any unauthorized activity.
-You should immediately report any unauthorized charges to the bank that issued the card.
-Payment card network rules generally provide that cardholders are not responsible for unauthorized charges that are timely reported.
+You should immediately report any unauthorized charges to the bank that issued your card because payment card network rules generally provide that cardholders are not responsible for unauthorized charges that are timely reported.
 Information on additional steps you can take can be found on the following pages.